dharasim/SimpleProbabilisticPrograms.jl/readme.md

 # Simple Probabilistic Programs
-Simple implementation of probabilistic programs for the Julia programming language
+Simple implementation of probabilistic programs for the Julia programming language with support for traces allocated on the stack.

 ## Disclaimer
 This package is very much work in progress and it is likely to change in the future.
 Comments, suggestions, and pull requests are welcome!